CraftTweaker/CraftTweaker-Documentation/docs/1.16/content/mods/Mekanism/api/entity/robit/Robit.md

 ```

-You can obtain a Robit by using the `is` with a LivingEntity object and then casting it.
+You can obtain a Robit by using the `is` keyword with a LivingEntity object and then casting it.

 ## Methods